klaudiosinani/hyper-pokemon/readme.md

 The assignable values are:

 - `true` - choose it for a unibody color theme
-- `false` - go for it if you like you window header colorful
+- `false` - go for it if you like your terminal more colorful

 In addition, completely omitting the `unibody` option from your `.hyper.js` will have the same effect as defining it and setting it to `true`.